carolmmiron/bank_time_series/README.md

 ● **Time Series Analysis** and **forecasting**

 # Data
- Dataset was provided by Careefoundry
+ Dataset was provided by Careerfoundry

 # Tools
 ● **Excel** for data analysis, cleaning and create time series